Overview of General Call for Presentations

-The 34th CSUN Assistive Technology Conference invites submissions of papers for this conference to be held March 11-15, 2019 at the Anaheim Marriott hotel.
-The CSUN AT Conference is the world’s longest-running and largest conference of its kind on the topic of assistive technology and the positive impact on persons with disabilities.
+The 35th CSUN Assistive Technology Conference invites submissions of presentations for this conference to be held March 9-13, 2020 at the Anaheim Marriott hotel.
+The CSUN AT Conference is the world's longest-running and largest conference of its kind on the topic of assistive technology and the positive impact on persons with disabilities.
 The conference draws more than 4,500 persons annually who attend sessions, visit the exhibit halls, and participate in affiliate meetings and informal gatherings.

-A wide variety of submissions are encouraged in the fields and topics outlined below.
-The list is suggestive of the types of papers for consideration, but by no means restrictive to these specific areas.
-Reviewers will be looking for papers in the general domains of new concepts concerning hardware and software, adaptive devices, access to technology, training programs, results of research, and overall best-practices in any area of assistive technology.
+A wide variety of submissions are encouraged in the topics outlined below.
+The list is suggestive of the types of presentations for consideration, but by no means restrictive to these specific areas.
+Reviewers will be looking for presentations in the general domains of new concepts concerning hardware and software, adaptive devices, access to technology, training programs, results of research, and overall best-practices in any area of assistive technology.

-By submitting a paper for consideration, speaker(s) agree to comply with Conference, Registration and Presentation/Speaker Policies.
+By submitting a presentation for consideration, Presenter(s) agree to comply with Conference, Registration and Presentation/Presenter Policies.

-The following lists of Fields and Topics should not be considered as limiting the submission of interesting papers on related topics.
-Papers covering all areas of disability and all areas of technology are encouraged.
+The following lists of Topics and Keywords should not be considered as limiting the submission of interesting presentations on related topics.
+Presentations covering all areas of disability and technology are encouraged.

 Select one (1) field that best represents the area/track of your submission.